vduseev/jekyll-dry/architecture.md

 {% endfrag example_of_loop %}
 ```

-In order to resolve this the `frag` tag first generates all fragment files, including `>` tag inside them leaved intact.
+In order to resolve this the `frag` tag first generates all fragment files, including `>` tag inside them left intact.

 The example above will result in a following fragment generated.